Masters Degree

 Doctoral Degree

-PhD candidates in American Studies will take their comprehensive/two-area examinations upon completion of at least six courses beyond the qualifying examination.
-Students will be examined in two areas: 1) an area primarily within American literature (e.g., American women writers, African‐American novels, American literary realism); 2) an area of special interest designed to lead to a dissertation topic (i.e., documentary writing and photography in the 1930s, or representations of space in literature, architecture, and environmental psychology, 1890‐1930).
+PhD candidates in American Studies will take their Two-Area/Preliminary Comprehensive examination upon completion of at least six courses beyond the American Studies Advisory Session.
+Students will be examined in two areas: 1) an area primarily within American literature (e.g., American women writers, African‐American novels, American literary realism); 2) an area of special interest designed to lead to a dissertation topic (i.e., documentary writing and photography in the 1930s; representations of space in literature, architecture, and environmental psychology, 1890‐1930).
 One or both of the areas should deal, at least in part, with an aspect of American literary studies.
 In both areas, students are expected to demonstrate breadth of familiarity with texts and ideas, authority and imagination in interdisciplinary thinking, and progress toward completion of the PhD degree.

-Foreign Language Requirement: The same as the English Department PhD requirement; see the English Department graduate program description for details.
+Statement on Foreign Language: The same for the English Department PhD; see the English Department graduate program description for details.

 Dissertation Committee, Prospectus, and Defense requirements are the same as those for the English Department PhD program; see the program description for details.